lucydickinson/datascience/README.md

-Repository to show various EDA jupyter notebooks for a variety of Data Science related tasks.
+Repository to show various exploratory data analysis jupyter notebooks for a variety of data science related tasks.

+Enjoy :)